bulgantamiri/fibostackclient/doc/source/cli/commands.rst

 Plugin Objects
 --------------

-The following are known `Objects` used by OpenStack :ref:`plugins`.
+The following are known `Objects` used by fibostack :ref:`plugins`.
 These are listed here to avoid name conflicts when creating new plugins.
 For a complete list check out :ref:`plugin-commands`.